Aero7Code/Aero-s-Space/README.md

-# Do not add readme to maim, keep it in sepreate branch.
+# Do not add readme to main, keep it in sepreate branch.
 #I think index.html needs to be at bottom of code line.
 (DO not know how to do that)